auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     ⋮
     T c = HMAC (Seguid, T (c-1) + INT_32_BE(i + c) + DomainTag )

-These modifications take much inspiration from HKDF and [RFC 5869](https://datatracker.ietf.org/doc/html/rfc5869), which inspired the name PHKDF.
+These modifications to PBKDF2 take much inspiration from HKDF and [RFC 5869](https://datatracker.ietf.org/doc/html/rfc5869), which inspired the name PHKDF.
 Assuming the domain tag is less than 20 bytes long, the only algorithmic change is that some of input bytes to HMAC-SHA256's compression function that were specified to be mostly null are now specified